ngx-ree/ControlPanelsScripts/README.md

 - 'leng' - Main liquid fuel engine uses the gimbal lock feature.
 - 'solpan' - Solar panels for the extend/retract function.
 - 'ex#1' and 'ex#2' - Two kOS processors, each with its own name, used for directing log messages from one to another.

-Example scenario below serves to help you get oriented with the script's typical usage (see also video):  XXXX Please follow the exact steps described at least for the first time you try the script.
-It will help you understand how CP scripts work before you start making your own.

-IMPORTANT WARNING!
-If you set all yaw, pitch, roll and translation to 0, the main throttle also goes to 0 and it is not possible to set it to a non-zero value within the script (more precisely, setting 'ship:control:mainthrottle' to anything doesn't give a ...).
-I don't know whether it is some kOS bug, or a feature I don't understand.
-Also pay attention when setting some values, as not everything is checked for validity (for example, this can cause division by zero which makes the script crash).

 #### 1. LAUNCH THE VEHICLE
 - Make sure you saved your screen resolution parameters ('mainx' and 'mainy' keys of 'currsets' lexicon) in the 'etc/settings.lib.ks' file.
 See [this](#set-your-screen-resolution) section above.